I Love My Boss: Office Romances

 - If you need help changing the reporting relationship or have concerns about the romance's effects, contact your organization's Human Resources Department to get professional advice so as not to legally jeopardize yourself or the company.

-This is the opinion of the author and NOT intended as legal advice.
+This post is the opinion of the author and NOT intended as legal advice.